guypritchard/conplaya/README.md

 ### Release (`.github/workflows/release.yml`)

 - Runs automatically on every push to `master`.
 - Uses GitVersion to stamp a new semantic version (e.g. `0.6.3`), produces a self-contained, trimmed, single-file `win-x64` executable via `dotnet publish`, zips it, and then relies on the built-in `actions/create-release` + `actions/upload-release-asset` steps to tag and publish the release with the archive attached.
+If a release/tag with that version already exists, it is deleted automatically before the new one is created.
 No external .NET runtime is required for the released binary.

 ## Development Checklist